If you are applying for this course from within the UK click Apply Now

 If English is not your first language, you should have an IELTS (or equivalent) score of at least 7.0, with a minimum of 6.5 in each band.

-Take a look at the Your Finances section to find out about the scholarships and bursaries that may be available to you.
+Take a look at the scholarships and bursaries that may be available to you.

 This information was correct at the time of publication.

-On graduation as a Master of Pharmacy (MPharm), you will need to undertake a further year of postgraduate training after the end of the course to become eligible for registration as a pharmacist in the UK.
-We have never had an MPharm graduate who has not obtained a pre-registration placement and the University will support you in finding a position, however we are unable to guarantee one.
+On graduation as a Master of Pharmacy (MPharm), you'll need to undertake a further year of postgraduate training after the end of the course to become eligible for registration as a pharmacist in the UK.
+This is known as the Trainee Pharmacist Foundation Year and involves you working under the supervision of a qualified pharmacist.

 Although the MPharm is primarily a route to becoming a pharmacist, it can also open up many other career pathways where expertise in medicines is vital.
-Examples include pharmaceutical research and working in the Research and Development industry.

 We have well-established links with professionals working in all the main branches of pharmacy.
-Through these links we organise a programme of guest speakers who help you relate academic theory to current trends and issues.
+Through these links we organise a programme of guest speakers who will help you relate academic theory to current trends and issues.